-A safety performance target is a quantifiable level of performance or condition expressed as a value for the measure related to safety management activities to be achieved within a set time period (§ 673.5).
-A safety performance measure is a quantifiable indicator of performance or condition that is used to establish targets related to safety management activities, and to assess progress toward meeting the established targets (§ 673.5).
+An SPT is a quantifiable level of performance or condition expressed as a value for the measure related to safety management activities to be achieved within a set time period (§ 673.5).
+An SPM is a quantifiable indicator of performance or condition that is used to establish targets related to safety management activities, and to assess progress toward meeting the established targets (§ 673.5).
 Transit providers may choose to establish additional targets for the purpose of safety performance monitoring and measurement.

-This guide provides information to help transit providers develop SPTs based on the SPMs in FTA’s National Public Transportation Safety Plan (NSP).
+This guide provides information to help transit providers develop SPTs based on the SPMs in FTA’s National Public Transportation Safety Plan.

 Version 2 includes clarifications on the seven required SPTs, additional information about modal categories and Reduced Reporters, and new examples.